Follow Us:

 6. What If You Get Into A Dispute?

-Unfortunately, arguments about runoff with neighbours are a relatively common thing.
+Unfortunately, arguments about runoff with neighbours are relatively common.
 Generally, though, the council, state and regulatory authorities aren’t interested – instead, they’re likely to tell you it’s a private civil matter.
 Our advice is to stay calm and keep it out of court.
 Mediation may be available through Victoria’s Department of Justice when serious disputes can’t be solved.

 Need Help With Your Stormwater Responsibilities?

-Got any more questions?
-Need guidance, advice or fast, efficient, affordable stormwater drainage solutions and fixes so you can stay on top of your stormwater management responsibilities?
-The skilled, fully-qualified and reliably-smiling team at Ezy-Plumb is always standing by, ready to assist – so give us a shout today, whether you need a plumber Bayside or beyond!
+Do you have any more questions?
+Do you need guidance, advice, or fast, efficient, affordable stormwater drainage solutions and fixes so you can stay on top of your stormwater management responsibilities?
+The skilled, fully qualified, and reliably smiling team at Ezy-Plumb is always standing by, ready to assist—so give us a shout today whether you need a plumber Bayside or beyond!